kubling-community/dbvirt-samples/azure/README.md

 ## The kdv CLI tool
-The [bundle generator](gen-bundles.sh) of this sample does not create the json module bundle using the standard `zip` command, instead it uses the `kdv` binary located in the [root of the repo](../kdv).
+The [bundle generator](gen-bundles.sh) of this sample does not create the json module bundle using the standard `zip` command, instead it uses the `kdv` CLI tool.<br>
+`kdv` is distributed as an OCI image, in order to make it as standard as possible, the bundle generator uses `Docker`, but you can use any compatible container runtime of your preference.

-To understand what it does, it is important to note that the engine does not use the underlying OS's filesystem to get JavaScript files, since everything is cached in memory and pre-parsed during engine initialization.
+To understand what `kdv` does, it is important to note that the engine does not use the underlying OS's filesystem to get JavaScript files, since everything is cached in memory and pre-parsed during engine initialization.

 Therefore, paths used for loading resources do not refer to a regular file path in the host machine, but a full path